MajoGarciaMontes/FINAL-PROJECT/README.md

 It's the slide deck of our presentation.
 It contains summarized relevant information about our porject.

 ## Final words
-We hope you find our dashboard of good use because we know we have.
+This project outline provides a framework for developing a machine learning-based breast cancer diagnosis prediction tool with a user-friendly dashboard.
+You can customize and expand upon it to suit the specific requirements and resources available to you.
+We hope you find our app of good use because we know we have.

 ## Data References
 - Breast Cancer Wisconsin (Diagnostic) Data Set: https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data